-The Board and Directors 2023
+The Board and Directors 2026

-Dr John Nicholas Saunders President
+Dr John Nicholas Saunders – President

 Initially a Drama, English and History teacher, John has worked in primary, secondary, tertiary, and juvenile justice contexts in Queensland and New South Wales.
 He is currently the Assistant Dean of Learning: Teacher Growth and Development at Ambrose Treacy College in Brisbane, where he also teaches English and Drama.

-John was recently elected as AAAE’s new President.
+John continues as AAAE’s President.

 He says “I am a passionate advocate for teachers and teacher professional associations.
 Our member organisations play a central role in supporting teachers through professional learning, resources, publications, mentoring and so much more.
 But they also advocate for teachers at a national level.
 I hope that AAAE can continue to play an even more significant role at a national level representing our member associations, and ultimately, every Australian teacher.”

-John is currently the president of Drama Australia, and Chair of the National Advocates for Arts Education (NAAE).
+John is currently Vice-President of Drama Australia, and Chair of the National Advocates for Arts Education (NAAE).
 John also teaches in initial teacher education at Griffith University, Queensland.
 He recently completed his PhD exploring the impact of creative and embodied pedagogy in developing literacy and engagement in students at the University of Sydney, where he is also an Honorary Associate.

 Allan started his career as a Secondary Mathematics teacher in Scotland.
 As a celebrated teacher in Scotland, he held various leadership positions in schools and was Scottish Teacher of the Year Runner Up.
 After moving to Australia, Allan quickly proved himself as a teacher of merit holding positions of middle and senior leadership in NSW schools.
 Before joining The Australian Association of Mathematics Teachers (AAMT) in December 2020, Allan was Global Head of Education for a large EdTech company–a role that saw Allan present professional learning across the globe and develop a strong knowledge of current and emerging educational practices and pedagogies worldwide.
 Allan is passionate about relational and relevant mathematics education which helps young people see the beauty and purpose of learning mathematics.